Xingyu-B/xingyu-b.github.io/_pages/publications.md

 # Working in Progress

-__Health Insurance and the Rise of Female Labor Forces: Evidence from New Cooperative Medical Scheme.__ 2024.
+__Health Insurance and the Rise of Women: Evidence from the New Cooperative Medical Scheme.__ 2024.
 [draft coming soon]

 <details>